LukeKuenneke/gitlab-ee/doc/administration/high_availability/database.md

 This is why you will need:

-> IP address of network interface
+> IP address of each nodes network interface
 - This can be set to `0.0.0.0` to listen on all interfaces.
 It cannot be set to the loopack address `127.0.0.1`